Abobos/Cab-Search-APIs/README.md

 # Cab-Search-APIs

-Property Pro Lite is a platform where people can create and/or search properties for sale or rent.
+Cab Search System Application Rest APIs is an api that allow users to get for available cars

 ## Features

 ### Required Features

 - User (admin) can register drivers
-- User (driver) can save location
+- User (admin) can save location
-- User can get the nearest drivers
+- User can get the nearest available cars

 #### Tools